guardian/frontend-lambda/facia-purger/README.md

 ## Tests

 Note that in order to run the included integration test you will need to have valid AWS credentials configured in `.aws/credentials`.

-By default, the "default" profile will be used - in order to use a different profile (most likely frontend) set the `AWS_PROFILE` environment variable.